Biographies of 2025 Speakers and Presenters

 Carie begins her 16th year in public education this fall.
 She has previously taught in both Rankin County and Madison County, served as an Assessment and Curriculum Specialist for grades 3-8 across the state, and worked as an Instructional Specialist and State Testing Coordinator for Highland Elementary in Madison County.
 She was named Outstanding Teacher of the Year in Rankin County in 2009 and Madison Station Teacher of the Year in 2016.
 Mrs. Lyall served as an original Super Group member with MOE in the development of the MAAP assessment.
 Carie currently resides in Madison County.
 She is the proud mother of three sons who are vibrant, successful products of Madison County Schools.

 Rod Martin taught for 25 years in public school classrooms in Mississippi.
-After retiring in 2022, Rod joined Jumpstart Test Prep, where he is now Vice President of Curriculum.
+After retiring in 2022, Rod, who is ACT® certified in English, joined Jumpstart Test Prep, where he is now Vice President of Curriculum.
 Rod’s primary goal is to help students and teachers get THE MOST IMPROVEMENT IN THE LEAST AMOUNT OF REVIEW TIME™!

 Dr. Mary Moak will begin her 32nd year in education this fall.
 Holding degrees from Mississippi College (Bachelor of Music Education in Vocal Music Education) and the University of Mississippi (Masters and Doctorate in Educational Leadership), Mary has served as a teacher of students in grades Pre-K through 12th, as an assistant principal, and is beginning her tenth year as the Elementary Coordinator for the Office of Assessment and Accountability for Madison County Schools.